busstoptaktik/geodesy/ruminations/000-rumination.md

 ### Getting beefy

-But talking architecture and design philosophy out of thin air is at best counterproductive, so let's start with a brief example, demonstrating the RG idiom for converting geographical coordinates to UTM zone 32 coordinates.
+But talking architecture and design philosophy out of thin air is at best counterproductive, so let's start with a brief example, demonstrating the RG idiom for converting geographical coordinates to UTM zone 32 coordinates (for the corresponding operation using the RG coordinate processing command line program `kp`, see [Rumination 003](/ruminations/003-rumination.md)).

 ```rust
 fn main() {